-Plato •Eudoxus •Aristotle (Set the context with the timeline in Figure 1.2 on page 8.)
+and Sun) all orbited a central point (for them, the mysterious "central fire.") in perfectly circular orbits.
+Their insistence on heavenly motions being uniform and circular outlived their specific model.
+3.4 Act VII Plato and Exodus' Models Plato •Eudoxus •Aristotle (Set the context with the timeline in Figure ?? on page ??.)
 In Chapter 1 we touched on Plato's cosmology in Timaeus but that was a late development for him as his ideas about the nature of the cosmos grew over almost his whole career.
 His learning from Archytas in mathematics and the symmetry tendencies of the Pythagoreans launched him in the direction of building everything around circles, and then spheres.

-3.2.4.1 Plato's Two Models

 Recall that the Republic was nominally a treatise on the nature of justice and how to build a just state which he proposes be totalitarian.
 When philosophy and political science students read it, they're probably surprised by its ending, which is a full-on Pythagorean cosmology, the "Myth of Er."
 "Once upon a time he died in war; and on the tenth day, when the corpses, already decayed, were picked up, he was picked up in a good state of preservation.
 Having been brought home, he was about to be buried on the twelfth day; as he was lying on the pyre, he came back to life, and, come back to life, he told what he saw in the other world."
-Plato, Republic

-Socrates is trying to motivate why someone should live a good life and relates a cosmic carrot-and-stick story, not unfamiliar to other religious admonitions.
-Er is a soldier who was killed and does what all deceased do... they go to a place where their lives are evaluated, not by St. Peter at the Pearly Gates, but by four judges who tell him that he's got a job to do: after 10 days his body will be retrieved from the battlefield and on day 12 he's to be resurrected from the dead, dramatically on his own pyre before it's lit.
+Plato, Republic Socrates is trying to motivate why someone should live a good life and relates a cosmic carrot-and-stick story, not unfamiliar to other religious admonitions.
+Er is a soldier who was killed and does what all deceased do... they go to a place where their lives are evaluated, not by St. Peter at the Pearly Gates, but by four judges who tell him that he's got a job to do: after 10 days12 his body will be retrieved from the battlefield and on day 12 he's to be resurrected from the dead, dramatically on his own pyre before it's lit.
 He's to tell others what he's seen which includes a strange vision of a pillar of light that extends to the heavens which Plato describes as a spindle and whorl used for spinning wool.
-Figure 3.6 (a) shows a Roman woman spinning wool with the weighted whorl at the bottom which spins as she works.
-Figure 3.6 (b) is the umbrella-like structure (the whorl upside down) that Socrates describes:

-"Its shape was that of (whorls) in our world, but...it was as if in one great whorl, hollow and scooped out, there lay enclosed, right through, another like it but smaller, fitting into it as containers that fit into one another, and in like matter another...
-There were eight of the whorls in all, lying within one another..."
-Plato, Republic
+Figure ?? (a) shows a Roman woman spinning wool with the weighted whorl at the bottom which spins as she works.
+Figure ?? (b) is the umbrella-like structure (the whorl upside down) that Socrates describes: "Its shape was that of (whorls) in our world, but...it was as if in one great whorl, hollow and scooped out, there lay enclosed, right through, another like it but smaller,